 Photo courtesy of Launch.

 A recent article written by our friends at the Green Chemistry and Commerce Council (GC3) highlights how partnerships are key to getting green chemicals, materials, and technology to market.
 Based on the findings from a one-day workshop entitled “Leverage Partnerships to Accelerate Green & Bio-based Chemistry Innovation”, the article outlines the essential elements for a successful partnership, which include strategic alignment, internal champion, and patience and flexibility.
-Mango Materials is a part of the GC3 Start-up Network and will be attending the upcoming Green & Bio-Based Chemistry Technology Showcase & Networking Event in Grand Rapids later in April.
+Mango Materials is a part of the GC3 Start-up Network and attended Green & Bio-Based Chemistry Technology Showcase & Networking Event in Grand Rapids in April 2017.

 To read the full article, click here.